gulshan-pandey/Instagram-stories-and-likes/README.md

-# Instagram Story and Likes Website
+# A Website feturing Instagram Story and Likes functionality

 A web app featuring Instagram-like story and likes functionality, built using HTML, CSS, and JavaScript.